Float (K Camp album)

 The album Float was supported by three singles: "Life Has Changed" featuring PnB Rock, "Game Ain't Free", and "Guts" featuring True Story Gee.
-On August 28, 2021, the album debuted at number 122 on the US Billboard 200 chart in its first week.
+The album received positive reviews and debuted at number 122 on the US Billboard 200 chart in its first week, dated August 28, 2021.

 Singles

 The album's first and lead single, "Life Has Changed" featuring American rapper and singer PnB Rock, was released on April 16, 2021, as well as an accompanying music video.
 The song was produced by Bobby Kritical, Koast and New Lane Ant.
 The song samples Ginuwine's "Differences".

 The second single for the album, "Game Ain't Free", was released on June 11, 2021, with an accompanying music video.
 The song was produced by OG Parker, G. Ry and Bench.

 The album's third and final single for the album, "Guts" featuring American rapper True Story Gee, was released on July 23, 2021.
 The song was produced by Section 8 and Noah Pettigrew.